 10 Best Free USB Speed Test Software to Test Read & Write Speed USB on a computer

-If you need to test usb speed so, you need tool name is SpeedOut.
-SpeedOut is a small, simple and portable tool to measure the read and write speed of your USB flash drives.
-It can run tests at a low level, no need to run it as an admin, this helps showing results as accurate as possible without being affected by the drive file system.
+If you need to test USB speed so, you need tool name is SpeedOut.
+SpeedOut is a small, simple, and portable tool to measure the read and write speed of your USB flash drives.
+It can run tests at a low level, no need to run it as an admin, this helps to show results as accurately as possible without being affected by the drive file system.

-To use it simply plug in your USB drive, select it on SpeedOut drop down menu, if you have more than one device, all of them will show on the menu.
+To use it simply plug in your USB drive, select it on the SpeedOut drop-down menu, if you have more than one device, all of them will show on the menu.
 Next, run the test.
 SpeedOut will run 4 passes for both reading and writing tests, then display the average results for each.

-CrystalDiskMark is probably the most famous USB drive testing tool.
-It can be used to test the performance of hard drives, SSD and USB drives.
+CrystalDiskMark is probably the most famous USB drive speed tool.
+It can be used to test the performance of hard drives, SSD, and USB drives.
 You can choose either portable, installer, or themed versions of the software.